 Each year, the Department for Education announces when the Parent Portal will open, and when it will close to applicants.
-In 2025, the online Portal opening date is Friday 10 January at 12 noon and closing date Friday 24 January at 12 noon.
+In 2025, the online Portal opening date is Tuesday 7 January and closing date Friday 24 January at 12 noon.
 There will also be a window of opportunity for parents to send or take supporting documentation to their first preference pre-school provider by Wednesday 29 January at 4pm.